Love After Love

 and each will smile at the other’s welcome,

-The poem begins with a sense of hopeful anticipation.
-The phrase “The time will come” immediately establishes a future possibility, a promise of healing and self acceptance.
-The image of “greeting yourself” is striking—it’s as if we are meeting a long-lost friend.
-The “elation” suggests a joy that comes from recognizing and embracing one’s own worth.
-The mirroring effect—seeing oneself and being seen—emphasizes the act of self recognition and validation.
-The smiles exchanged are not just expressions of welcome, but affirmations of self worth.
+The poem opens with a palpable sense of hopeful anticipation.
+The phrase “The time will come” immediately establishes a future possibility, a promise of healing and profound self acceptance.
+The striking image of “greeting yourself” evokes the feeling of encountering a long lost, cherished friend.
+The word “elation” suggests a deep joy that arises from recognizing and embracing one’s inherent worth.
+The powerful mirroring effect, seeing oneself and being seen, profoundly emphasizes the act of self recognition and validation.
+The smiles exchanged are not merely expressions of welcome, but powerful affirmations of one’s intrinsic self worth.

 and say, sit here.
 Eat.